Overview

 A healthy liver, at left, shows no signs of scarring.
 In cirrhosis, at right, scar tissue replaces healthy liver tissue.

-How hemochromatosis affects your organs
+How iron overload affects the organs

 A hormone secreted by the liver, called hepcidin, controls how iron is used and absorbed in the body.
 It also controls how excess iron is stored in various organs.
 In hemochromatosis, the role of hepcidin is affected, causing the body to absorb more iron than it needs.

-This excess iron is stored in major organs, especially the liver.
+In hemochromatosis and other iron overload disease, excess iron is stored in major organs, especially the liver.
 Over a period of years, the stored iron can cause severe damage that may lead to organ failure.
 It also can lead to long-lasting diseases, such as cirrhosis, diabetes and heart failure.
 Many people have gene changes that cause hemochromatosis.
 However, not everyone develops iron overload to a degree that causes tissue and organ damage.

 Risk factors